 NOTICE is a resource group that seeks to elevate and amplify women of color for the purposes of increasing the number that advance into leadership positions.
 The goal of the NOTICE Resource group is to advance the forefront of equity by creating access, visibility, and safe workplace culture for women of color at the University and Medical Center communities.
 NOTICE facilitates mentorship and professional development opportunities, dialogue and safe spaces, as well as resources for members.

-To provide professional and personal development, safe venues for culturally sensitive dialogue, and create robust community engagement programming to women of color to increase the number of women of color in leadership.
+Our Mission is to provide professional and personal development, safe venues for culturally sensitive dialogue, and create robust community engagement programming to women of color to increase the number of women of color in leadership.
+To accomplish our mission, we call upon the support, skills, and expertise of our current leaders to shepherd emerging leaders into appropriate positions through mentorship, support leveraging intercampus resources, and developing policy that promotes a culturally and linguistically welcoming campus community.

 The Analytics Committee works to collect, interpret, and communicate relevant NOTICE data, which supports NOTICE objectives.